dataPulverizer/glmSolver/README.md

   The Names used `GETRIInverse`, `POTRIInverse`, `SYTRFInverse`, `GESVDInverse`, `GESVSolver`, `POSVSolver`, `SYSVSolver`, `GELSSolver`, `GELSYSolver`, `GELSSSolver`, `GELSDSolver`.
   - [x] iii.
 Dispersion (phi) - **Done** function which you divide the `(XWX)^-1` matrix by to get the covariance matrix - **Done**.
 You will need to use page 110 of the Wood's GAM book, note that the Binomial and Poisson Distribution has `phi = 1`.
   - [ ] v.
 Implement blocking matrix techniques using the techniques used in Golub's and Van Loan's Matrix Computations book.
-    - [ ] 1.
+    - [x] 1.
 1-D block representation of matrices.
-Done for D
     - [ ] 2.
 2-D block representation of matrices
   - [ ] iv.
 Include weights simplication for when `(link.deta_dmu(mu, eta)^2) == distrib.variance(mu)^-1` for various link/distribution combinations.
   - [ ] vi.
 Look for further performance optimization, use **packed** format for symmetric matrix calls which would require fewer computations and could make a difference for problems with a large number of parameters.